-PARP 7154: Advanced Seminar in Process Philosophy (3 units) - Prof. Jacob Sherman
+Advanced Seminar in Process Philosophy (3 units)—Prof. Jacob Sherman

 This course, which is intended for those already familiar with some of the basic contours of process philosophy, considers the work and legacy of two of the early twentieth century's greatest philosophers, Alfred North Whitehead and Henri Bergson.
 Our attention will be devoted not only to the careful reading and discussion of key texts by Bergson and Whitehead, but also to some of the more recent work by philosophers such as Gilles Deleuze, Isabelle Stengers, and others who have sought to continue and extend the Bergsonian and Whiteheadian legacy for the twenty-first century.

-PARP 7400: Psyche and Spirit: From the Psychology of Religion to Transpersonal Theory (3 units) - Prof. Sean Kelly
+Psyche and Spirit: From the Psychology of Religion to Transpersonal Theory (3 units)—Prof. Sean Kelly

 This course explores the relation of psyche to spirit—that is, to religion, spirituality, and spiritual philosophies and worldviews—through a consideration of the development that leads from classic representatives of the psychology of religion to the principal paradigms of contemporary transpersonal theory.
 Readings include primary texts, set in their appropriate contexts, by William James, C. G. Jung, Stanislav Grof, and Ken Wilber.

-PARP 7701: Integrative Seminar (2 units) (offered only in spring semester) - Prof. Elizabeth Allison
+Integrative Seminar (2 units) (offered only in spring semester)—Prof. Elizabeth Allison

-he Master's Integrative Seminar is the capstone course that guides graduating master's students summarizing, integrating, and refining their knowledge and experience in preparation for life after graduation.
-The course is designed to help students clarify and articulate their particular perspective and intellectual lineage, in the context of foundational texts.
-Working as a collaborative learning community, students review subjects and texts studied, and reflect upon classroom and community experiences, to draw together an integrated and integral conclusion to their PCC educations.
-The course concludes with a public Symposium, at which graduating students present their most compelling ideas.
+The Integrative Seminar is the capstone course that guides graduating MA students summarizing, integrating, and refining their knowledge and experience in preparation for life after graduation.
+The course is designed to help students clarify and articulate their particular perspective and intellectual lineage in the context of foundational texts.
+Working as a collaborative learning community, students review subjects and texts studied, and reflect upon classroom and community experiences, to draw together an integrated and integral conclusion to their educations.
+The course concludes with a public symposium, at which graduating students present their most compelling ideas.
 Students who plan to graduate in the summer or fall semester should plan to take the Integrative Seminar in the preceding spring.

-PARP 8150: Advanced Seminar: Nietzsche's Life and Work (3 units) - Prof. Richard Tarnas
+Nietzsche's Life and Work (Advanced Seminar) (3) —Prof. Richard Tarnas

-PARP 9568: The Planetary Era: Toward a New Wisdom Culture (3 units) - Prof. Sean Kelly
+The Planetary Era: Toward a New Wisdom Culture (3 units)—Prof. Sean Kelly